All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Human clinical data: Human trials demonstrate faster healing after dermatological procedures (laser resurfacing, chemical peels) when GHK-Cu is applied topically.

-The wound healing evidence is the most robust in the GHK-Cu literature, with consistent results across multiple research groups and study designs.
+The wound healing evidence is the most strong in the GHK-Cu literature, with consistent results across multiple research groups and study designs.

 Gene Expression Research